 Calcium and Magnesium

 Everyone knows that calcium is important for bone health.
 However, supplementation of calcium on it’s own has been shown to make no difference.
 It needs to be taken alongside magnesium as the two work together.
 Magnesium is involved in the structural building of bones as well as in the transportation of calcium across cell membranes.
 Rich food sources of calcium include dark green leafy vegetables, dairy, almonds and sardines.
 Magnesium-rich foods include dark green leafy vegetables, nuts, seeds, beans and lentils.
 A great combo product is Osteoguard which contains Calcium and magnesium along with Vitamin D and K.

 Zinc is vital to support tissue growth and repair.
 It also helps to support the immune system and can be found in seafood, meat, wheat germ, nuts and seeds.

 Devils claw is a great pain reliever for those suffering osteoarthritis.
 Boswellia also reduces pain by inhibiting inflammatory mediators and improving blood supply to the joints.
-We stock a lovely product by Pukka which contains Turmeric, Boswellia, Ginger and Red ginseng – ideal for someone with arthritis.
+We often recommend a lovely product by Pukka which contains Turmeric, Boswellia, Ginger and Red ginseng – ideal for someone with arthritis.
 Ginger is a well-known anti-inflammatory which can be used in the culinary form and is often seen in combinations with many of the above in products aimed at reducing inflammation.

 Unfortunately due to the long term use of NSAID’s (non steroidal anti-inflammatory drugs) such as ibuprofen and steroids for pain management, we can find ourselves with damaged gut flora.
 This begins to show itself as new digestive symptoms from bloating to IBS and as a result we may begin to feel we have some issues with foods that we didn’t have previously.
 This is where food intolerance testing and some gut healing work with a registered and clinically trained Nutritional Therapist can be invaluable.
 As you can see HERE , those with musculoskeletal problems experienced a 64% moderate to high benefit.